Diffusion Geometry: Computing Diffusion Geometry from Data

 and metric

 in the $f_i \otimes f_j$ basis for $\A \otimes \A$, and then project into the orthonormal basis for $\Omega^1(M)$.
 We take the analogous approach for higher-order forms.
 All the operators defined above are then matrices and tensors and can be processed using highly optimised software for multilinear algebra.
+We outline this approach for 1-forms in Algorithm \ref{alg:1forms}.